adelakobic/scheduleMe/README.md

 ## Problems encountered 🤯
 * geting the past events to turn grey, and getting the present events to turn red 31/7/22
-* making sure the event saves to console log 31/7/22
+* making sure the event saves to console log 31/7/22 something not working in JS code

 ## Changes made to the code 𝌡
 * updated links to Bootstrap, jQuery, jQuery UI and Moments.js to most current version available